Cat standing behind a litter box

 Reduced Anxiety

-Especially if your cat is suffering from UTIs, having a litter box nearby is very important as they need to pee frequently.
+This is especially important if your cat is suffering from UTIs, as they need to urinate frequently.

 Minimised Competition